vrickey123/LeapForWaniKani/README.md

 2. Push notifications that alert you if you have pending lessons or reviews in your queue
 3. An in-app browser that takes you directly to your lessons or reviews then back to the app's Dashboard

+Leap for WaniKani also has a [WaniKani Community](https://community.wanikani.com/t/android-leap-for-wanikani-demo-native-offline-no-web/38276) forum post.

 ### Google Play
 Leap For Wanikani is available for download on the [Google Play Store]().

 <!-- USAGE EXAMPLES -->
 ## Technical
+#### Main-Safe Repository With Coroutines
-The app follows Android's standard MVVM (Model View ViewModel) architecture and implements a **main-safe repository layer with coroutines**.
-This means that asyncronous functions to request local or remote data use `suspend fun` instead of `LiveData` (or RxJava) in the repository and are only wrapped as obersvable `LiveData` in the `ViewModel`.
+The app follows Android's standard **MVVM** ([Model View ViewModel](https://developer.android.com/jetpack/docs/guide#recommended-app-arch)) architecture and implements a **main-safe repository layer with coroutines**.
+This means that asyncronous functions to request local or remote data use `suspend fun` instead of `LiveData` (or RxJava) in the repository and are only wrapped as observable `LiveData` in the `ViewModel`.

 Let's look at the data flow for a [Summary](https://docs.api.wanikani.com/20170710/#summary) that backs our lessons and reviews cards as well as push notifications.